 An irrigation system would be provided to irrigate the landscape elements of the cemetery when necessary.
 The irrigation system for the existing HMP is served by the City's potable water system.
 A connection point is located at the entrance to HMP in the vicinity of Mahinui Road and Kamehameha Highway.
 A waterline under Kumakua Place irrigates the existing Ocean View Garden site.
-The feasibility of incorporating a non-potable water source for the cemetery expansion area would be evaluated during the project's design phase based upon the City Board of Water Supply's (BWS) comments.
-However, initial evaluation of this indicates such a non-potable water source would not be feasible or practicable.
+The feasibility of incorporating a non-potable water source for the cemetery expansion area was addressed in Section 5.1 would be evaluated during the project's design phase based upon the City Board of Water Supply's (BWS) comments.
+However, initial preliminary evaluation of this indicates such a non-potable water source would not be feasible or practicable, thus, connection to the City's existing water system would be utilized.
 If a non-potable water source cannot be obtained, the cemetery would be allowed to hook up to the domestic water supply as the BWS has indicated there is sufficient capacity to accommodate this project.
+BWS's review of the Draft EIS confirmed the present water system is adequate to accommodate the project (BWS comment letter, Appendix A).
+Other water conservation measures would be incorporated into design plans developed where feasible, such as utilizing drought tolerant plants, xeriscape landscaping, and efficient irrigation.